It's About Children - March, 2020

 Allison has done a lot while battling a brain condition, but her biggest accomplishment is the legacy she’s built at Children’s Hospital.

 Allison’s parents brought her to East Tennessee Children’s Hospital with a fever and seizures at just 12 days old.
-Once she was admitted into the Pediatric Intensive Care Unit (PICU), the specialists there diagnosed her with a rare strand of bacterial meningitis, which quickly developed into hydrocephalous.
+Once she was admitted into the Pediatric Intensive Care Unit (PICU), the specialists there diagnosed her with a rare strand of bacterial meningitis, which quickly developed into hydrocephalus.

 “East Tennessee Children’s Hospital became our second home,” Allison’s mother says.
 “Everyone was there for us through it all and I’m not sure what we would have done without them.”